danjdewhurst/bs4-libsass-gulp/README.md

 * https://github.com/luisrudge/postcss-flexbugs-fixes - to fix all of [flexbugs](https://github.com/philipwalton/flexbugs) issues.
 * https://github.com/7rulnik/postcss-flexibility - to add `-js-display: flex` styles automatically for [flexiblilty](https://github.com/jonathantneal/flexibility).
 * https://github.com/postcss/autoprefixer - to add browser vendor prefixes.

+To see what Bootstrap 4 supports in more detail, look [here](https://v4-alpha.getbootstrap.com/getting-started/browsers-devices/).
+With the above additions to our build process, we should only increase this.
+In my testing, IE 9 works decently in most scenarios.